GlodoUK/odoo-devenv/guides/windows_subsystem_for_linux.md

 # Windows using WSL (Windows Subsystem for Linux)
-:warning: Ensure you using WSL2[1] and your instance is using WSL2.
-WSL1 is unusably slow for Odoo and .
-It's unusably slow.
+:warning: Ensure you using WSL2 and your instance is using WSL2.
+WSL1 is unusably slow for Odoo due to the file system performance.

   1. Ensure WSL is installed - https://docs.microsoft.com/en-us/windows/wsl/wsl2-install
   2. Ensure you are using WSL2 by default `wsl --set-default-version 2`